Heiko Mathias Förster

 Guest of the Opera

 Heiko Mathias Förster ranks among the most remarkable German conductors of the middle generation.
 He took up piano at the age of four, as a six-year-old was admitted to conservatory in Schwerin, and at ten (1976) became laureate of a national piano competition.
 Fascination by the atmosphere of theatre resulted in a shift of focus of his studies, and H.M.
-Förster started to devote himself to conducting.
+Förster started to devote his time to conducting.
 At the age of 23, he became principal conductor of the theatre company in Brandenburg.
 In the course of his nine seasons there, he conducted something like 500 concert performances and 32 premieres of opera and operetta productions, as well as touring widely, both at home and internationally, with the Brandenburg Symphony Orchestra, including visits to the USA, Japan, and South Africa.
 In 1999–2006 he was principal conductor of the Munich Symphony Orchestra, with which he also regularly participated at the International Music Festival Gut Immling at Chiemgau.
 Förster´s profound knowledge of the Wagnerian repertoire was instrumental in his involvement, in 2000, in the project of Der Ring an einem Abend (The Ring on a Single Night), originated by the German filmmaker, actor and author, Vicco von Bülow (a.k.a.
 Loriot), and mounted in Munich, Salzburg and Vienna, and in 2003, in the production of his own project, an hour-long orchestral version of Der Ring ohne Worte (The Ring without Words).
 In 2007–2014 he was general music director of the Neuen Philharmonie Westfalen, since September 2014 he has been the chief conductor of Janáček Philharmonic Orchestra in Ostrava.